systematic-magic/AgingPubMed/research_papers_html.rst

 ..
 Note::

 	Formatting checks for non-standard headings (including all types of subheaders) should be skipped until further notice.
-Still check for spelling and grammatical errors. |br|
+Still check for spelling and grammatical errors.
+|

 		:blue:`Abstract` - mandatory - [:ref:`title case<title_case>`, in blue]